Daniel322111/Daniel322111/README.md

-Hi 👋
+Hi 👋 Welcome to my GitHub page!

-Daniel Lis here, a public policy professional with a passion for digital assets and international economic and finance policy.
-I'm currently the Director of Public Policy at GoQuant Technologies Inc., where I lead the company's global public policy engagement efforts.
+I'm Daniel Lis, an economic policy professional, currently based in NYC working in digital assets and international finance policy.
+I've previously consulted with the Federal Reserve Bank of New York's Market Group and served as the Director of Public Policy at GoQuant Technologies Inc., where I lead the company's global policy engagement efforts.

-I'm passionate about using technology to solve real-world problems, and I'm always looking for new ways to collaborate with others to make a difference. 🌎🤖

-In my spare time, I enjoy playing basketball and chess, and taking in musical theatre. 🏀🎭♟️

-Hit me up if you're interested in chatting about any of the following:
+Interested in discussing the following:

-Digital assets and cryptocurrency 💰🪙
+Digital assets and cryptocurrency
-International economic and finance policy 🌍📈 Technology and innovation 💻💡
+International economic and finance policy
-Public policy and advocacy ⚖️📣
+Technology and innovation
 Basketball, chess, and musical theatre 🏀🎭♟️

-I'm also always open to new challenges and opportunities, so feel free to reach out if you have anything in mind. 😉
+I'm also always open to new challenges and opportunities, so feel free to reach out if you have anything in mind.